 Tracy Morgan, the television comedy actor known for his work on “Saturday Night Live” and “30 Rock,” was badly injured recently on the New Jersey highways.

-Mr. Morgan was traveling after a performance on his stand-up comedy tour with several other comedians when the luxury limousine bus transporting the entertainers was hit head-on.
+Mr. Morgan was traveling after a performance on his stand-up comedy tour with several other comedians.
+The luxury limousine bus transporting the entertainers was then hit head-on.
 The other vehicle involved in the collision was a Walmart semi-truck.
 After impact, four more vehicles added to the chain-reaction crash on the New Jersey Turnpike in Cranbury Township, NJ.

 All of the passengers in the Mercedes-Benz van suffered life-threatening injuries, with Mr. Morgan originally listed in critical condition but then upgraded to fair condition as of June 17.

 One of the other comedians traveling with Mr. Morgan, James McNair, died on the scene of the semi-truck accident.
-The driver of the Walmart truck, Kevin Roper, has been charged criminally with “one count of death by auto and four counts of assault by auto,” according to this news story from the New York Times.
+The driver of the Walmart truck, Kevin Roper, has been charged criminally.
+Police charged Roper with “one count of death by auto and four counts of assault by auto,” according to this news story from the New York Times.

 The New York Times article quotes Walmart’s chief executive, Bill Simon, as stating, “This is a tragedy and we are profoundly sorry that one of our trucks was involved.
 We are working quickly to understand what happened and are cooperating fully with law enforcement to aid their investigation.”
 The investigation into the crash is ongoing.